jbogard/bulk-writer/README.md

 # Introduction #

 We've all had reasons to write ETL jobs in C# rather than with Integration Services in SQL Server.
-Sometimes it's because the transform logic is easier to reason about in C#, but for whatever reason, it's a perfectly acceptable way to to do things.
+Sometimes it's because your ETL's transform logic is easier to reason about in C#, sometimes we want to utilize .NET's rich library ecosystem, but for whatever reason, it's a perfectly acceptable way to to do things.

-When writing an ETL process in C#, we use the tools available to us like NHibernate, Entity Framework or PetaPoco to read and write data.
-Unfortunately those tools help us stream from source data pretty easily, but they don't make it easy to stream data into our target data stores.
-Instead, they typically leave us writing to target data stores with `INSERT` statements, which is not acceptable for transforms that generate very large data sets.
+When writing an ETL process in C#, we use the tools available to us like NHibernate, Entity Framework or PetaPoco to read from and write to databases.
+These tools help us stream _from_ source data pretty easily, but unfortunately, they don't make it easy to stream data _to_ our target data stores.
+Instead, they typically leave us writing to target data stores with `INSERT` statements, which is not performant for transforms that generate very large data sets.

-> **What we need for transforms that generate very large data sets is a way to stream data into a target data store, just as we're able to stream from source data.**
+> **What we need for transforms that generate very large data sets is a technique to stream data into a target data store, just as we're able to stream from source data.**

-Such a technique would allow writing to target data stores as fast as our transforms would allow, compared to relying on our ORM to generate `INSERT` statements.
+Such a technique would allow writing to target data stores as fast as our transforms and hardware will allow, compared to relying on our ORM to generate `INSERT` statements.
 In most cases, it would also use significantly less memory.

+This library shows how to use SqlBulkCopy, IEnumerator and IDataReader to enable this kind of streaming technique with our ETLs.
+The code samples and guidance that follow will also show how to change your "push" based transforms to "pull" based transforms.

 ## SqlBulkCopy ##